 In contrast to competitive products, the wall-mounted SYSTEM does not take up any operating room floor space and it does not require the use of any external canisters or handling by operating room personnel.
 It does require a dedicated system in each operating room where it is to be used.
 The SYSTEM is the only known direct-to-drain system that is wall-mounted and designed to collect, measure and dispose of, surgical waste.
-Other systems on the market are portable, meaning that they are rolled to the bedside for the surgical case and then rolled to a cleaning area, after the surgery is complete, and use canisters, which still require processing or require a secondary device (such as a docking station) to dispose of the fluid in the sanitary sewer after it has been collected.
+Other systems on the market are portable, meaning that they are rolled to the bedside for the surgical case and then rolled to a cleaning area, after the surgery is complete, and use canisters, which still require processing or require a secondary device (such as a docking station) to dispose of the fluid in the sanitary sever after it has been collected.
 They are essentially powered canisters.
-A comparison of the key features of the devices currently marketed and the SYSTEM is presented in the table below.